Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I recently received my Drs.
 Foster and Smith mail order catalog and was looking into purchasing a travel carrier for my birds.
-The weather is getting nice and it would be great for them to join me outside in their carriers while I work in the garden.
-However, the prices nearly gave me a stroke!

 When running through a self cleaning cycle, the oven will get abnormally hot.
 Birds can be very sensitive to the fumes omitted during the self cleaning cycle.

 The calcium in crushed egg shells can be beneficial to your indoor pet birds and even the chickens themselves.
 This is a guide about eggshells for birds.